dialing-up/2021-HIST/content/about/info.md

 ---
 #### 2110 HIST HONORS

 ##

 This is a series of articles chronicling the Haymarket riot, its aftermath and consequences as a project.
+It examines the events and conditions that led up to the riot and the gains made by workers as a result of activism galvanized by the events that occured in Chicago on May 4, 1886

 ### Made with [Forestry](https://forestry.io/ "Forestry.io") & [Hugo](https://gohugo.io/ "Hugo SSG").